sionpixley/SwiftReal/README.md

 On Fedora, all you have to do is run this command to get the compiler: "sudo dnf install swift-lang".

-After you have the compiler installed, navigate to the directory and run this command: "swiftc -O *.swift -o real" That command will compile all the Swift files under the executable "real".
+After you have the compiler installed, navigate into the "Real" directory and run this command: "swiftc -O *.swift -o real" That command will compile all the Swift files under the executable "real".
 Run the executable with this command: "./real".

 ## About the Files